redyyu/raven-craft/README.md

 5. **The Gospel Of Smoker**: Teach `Self-made Matches`, `Self-made Cigarettes`, `Self-made Newspaper Cigarettes`

 *Recipes make weapones need to close Anvil, and required kind of weapone skill, ex.
-Craft Axe, required Axe skill, also Maintenace skill will effect the Condition of you made, ex.
-Maintenace lv0, most result will be broken.*
+Craft Axe, required Axe skill as sample, also Maintenace skill will effect the Condition of you made, ex.
+Maintenace lv0, most result will be broken.
+And there is chance to damage sample item base on level of Maintenace.*

 ### Added Recipe Expands: